qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 ## Git (`git`)

 - `PATH`: **""**: The path of Git executable.
-If empty, Gitea searches through the PATH environment.
+If empty, RIA Hub searches through the PATH environment.
 - `HOME_PATH`: **%(APP_DATA_PATH)s/home**: The HOME directory for Git.
-   This directory will be used to contain the `.gitconfig` and possible `.gnupg` directories that Gitea's git calls will use.
-If you can confirm Gitea is the only application running in this environment, you can set it to the normal home directory for Gitea user.
+   This directory will be used to contain the `.gitconfig` and possible `.gnupg` directories that RIA Hub's git calls will use.
+If you can confirm RIA Hub is the only application running in this environment, you can set it to the normal home directory for RIA Hub user.
 - `DISABLE_DIFF_HIGHLIGHT`: **false**: Disables highlight of added and removed changes.
 - `MAX_GIT_DIFF_LINES`: **1000**: Max number of lines allowed of a single file in diff view.
 - `MAX_GIT_DIFF_LINE_CHARACTERS`: **5000**: Max character count per line highlighted in diff view.